madrilene/lenesaile.com/src/content/posts/en/2022-11-29-eleventy-config.md

 ...
 Because you _can_ configure all your collections, shortcodes and filters right there.

-{% aside %}If you haven't already, you should head over to the [Eleventy documentation](https://www.11ty.dev/docs/config/) to get aquainted with all the configuration options available.{% endaside %}
+{% asideInfo %}If you haven't already, you should head over to the [Eleventy documentation](https://www.11ty.dev/docs/config/) to get aquainted with all the configuration options available.{% endasideInfo %}

 ## Outsourcing customizations